This blog covers the new features and enhancements in the SAP Analytics Cloud and SAP Digital Boardroom Q1 2020 Release.

 Smart Insights now show you how your data points have changed over time, including when they have time dimension filters applied to them.
 This comes with a convenient tab view of the different time granularities which you can quickly toggle between.
 These features not only provide more context for better insights, but they also make for a more intuitive interface!

-You can now get Smart Insights on data points representing account dimensions which have Income (INC) and Expense (EXP) as financial account types.
+You can now get Smart Insights on data points representing account dimensions that have Income (INC) and Expense (EXP) as financial account types.
 This feature is especially useful for Planners, offering more valuable insights when looking at financial data.

 We’ve made improvements to how Smart Predict connects to your data.
 This ensures that your user experience creating predictive models is now more aligned when using either live or acquired datasets.
 This alignment, however, means that you’ll have to make sure that all predictive models created before release 2019.23 on acquired datasets, are retrained to view their debriefs, and also before they can be applied to new datasets.